Yorkshire Almanac 2026

-23 January 1888: Dr Henry Arthur Allbutt of Leeds launches a crowdfunder against being struck off for the affordability of his obstetrics and gynaecology manual for women
+23 January 1888: Dr Henry Arthur Allbutt of Leeds launches a crowdfunder after being struck off for publishing a cheap obstetrics and gynaecology manual for women

 Henry Arthur Allbutt.
 1888.
 The Wife’s Handbook, 7th Ed.
 London: R. Forder.
 Get it: